 Chief Information Officer

-UIS offers secure guest access from wireless networks in academic and administrative areas.
+ITS offers secure guest access from wireless networks in academic and administrative areas.
 We know how important mobile technology is to our guests and we want to ensure that you are successful in connecting your personal computer to the SSU wireless network or connecting to the wired network as a guest user, for the duration of your visit.
 Connecting personal devices to the SSU wired network is not permitted without prior authorization.
-Connecting to the wireless network as a guest requires sponsorship by an authorized SSU employee or department for a University-sponsored event, and requires an authorized guest account.
+Connecting to the SSUnet wireless network as a guest requires sponsorship by an authorized SSU employee or department for a University-sponsored event, and requires an authorized guest account.

 What you’ll be provided with as an SSU Guest: